 Project / Worksite Isolation with Construction, Renovation & Maintenance Activities / Quality Control

 Once again, the majority of the nation’s hospitals are being penalized by Medicare for having patients frequently return within a month of discharge — this time losing a combined $420 million, government records show.
 In the fourth year of federal readmission penalties, 2,592 hospitals will receive lower payments for every Medicare patient that stays in the hospital, readmitted or not, starting in October.
 The Hospital Readmissions Reduction Program, created by the Affordable Care Act, was designed to make hospitals pay closer attention to what happens to their patients after they get discharged.
 Since the fines began, national readmission rates have dropped, but roughly one of every five Medicare patients sent to the hospital ends up returning within a month.
+Further, hospitals that fall under CMS’ Inpatient Prospective Payment System agree to pre-determined rates in order to serve Medicare patients.
+About 3,400 acute-care hospitals and 435 long-term care hospitals receive payments under the IPPS.

 It’s often said that where Medicare goes, private payers will follow.
 For hospitals, health systems and other providers, it has been the most influential healthcare program for the industry in recent decades.